HCDigitalScholarship/ticha-magic/README.md

 (Preview files open nicely in a browser and make it convenient to check that the output was what you expected.)

-*FIXME: Since each document is different, the `-t` option takes an argument specifying the document being converted.
-Newly encoded documents require a modification to ticha-magic before they can be converted.*
+Each document is encoded differently and requires different features of TEI.
+The `-t` option takes an argument specifying the document being converted.
+Newly encoded documents require [a modification to `ticha-magic`](https://github.com/HCDigitalScholarship/ticha-magic#adding-support-for-a-new-document) before it will work to convert them.

 ### Insert linguistic annotations from FLEx into an HTML document.